Ntenzin66/CircuitPython/README.md

     dot.fill((int(r), int(g), int(b)))

 ```
 Above is the new code that I learned to help me with my Ultrasonic Sensor.
 Based on how far an object is from the sensor, it will change colors and fade into them.
-If the object is
+If the object is 5 centimeters away, it will turn red, if the object is 20 centimeters away, it will turn blue, and finally if the object is 35 centimeters away, it will turn green.

 ### Evidence